victorcombalweiss/datapuppy/README.md

 If running inside a Docker container and reading from a log file on host machine, container's clock has to be in sync with host machine, otherwise access log file might be read again in whole every second, or conversely never read.

+## Acknowledgement

+The Datapuppy logo is the work of my partner.
+All credit and thanks go to her!